 Both the kitchen and bathroom were at the very top of my priority list when we first move into our Edwardian home in Manchester.
 I hated the kitchen and I hated the bathroom even more.
-Although these were both projects that I was desperate to get done we didn’t get round to doing them – at all!
+Although these were both projects that I was desperate to get done we didn’t get around to doing them – at all!

 Needless to say, I’m well and truly sick of living with ugly and impractical kitchens and bathrooms.

-6. Learn plumbing
+6. Learn to plumb

-Plumbing is one of the very few jobs that we never got round to trying (unless you count removing the odd radiator).
+Plumbing is one of the very few jobs that we never got around to trying (unless you count removing the odd radiator).
 Having watched our plumber at work, most of what he did really didn’t look too difficult.
-I know that there’s more to it that just pushing a few pipes together but it would be great to complete a few basic plumbing projects.
+I know that there’s more to it than just pushing a few pipes together but it would be great to complete a few basic plumbing projects.
 After all, how hard can it be?